K-D-Gallagher/eye-patterning/README.md

 The first option for pixel classification is the [Pixel Classification workflow](https://www.ilastik.org/documentation/pixelclassification/pixelclassification) in Ilastik.
 The pixel classification workflow uses a random forest classifier to develop a model to differentiate between a chosen number of feature classes that you can train in real time using graphical feedback about what the model is thinking.
 The benefit of this option is that random forest classifiers learn very rapidly, are easy to train, and do not require much training data.
 The drawback is they become highly overfit to their training data and do not generalize well to new datasets - i.e. you'll need to train a new model for every dataset you want to process.

-To process data for use in our pipeline, you will need to create two labels in Ilastik: the first is used to label cell edges and the second labels everything else (cell interiors and background pixels, if you have blank padding around your FOV).
+In order to be compatible with our pipeline, you will need to create two labels in Ilastik: the first is used to label cell edges and the second labels everything else (cell interiors and background pixels, if you have blank padding around your FOV).
 Using the pixel classification workflow in Ilastik will transform your image from a space where pixel value represents fluorescence intensity to a new 8-bit space where pixel value represents the probability of being either a cell edge or not (where 0s represent 100% probability that these pixels are background and 255s represent 100% probability that these pixels are cell edges).

 &nbsp;